The Capture (film): Reception

 In a contemporary review for the Los Angeles Times, critic Edwin Schallert wrote:"The Capture is a strange brooding story of manhunt and a man's conscience, with a peculiar fascination. ...
 The two leading characters are in conflict—and in love— which causes them to have a remote resemblance to Gregory Peck and Jennifer Jones in "Duel in the Sun."
-Like its predecessor authored by Busch, this new prodution, strangely, powerfully and sometimes erratically mingles the motifs of romance and hate, while it deals with a vaguer issue of retribution and its effect on the central male figure in its plot.
+Like its predecessor authored by Busch, this new production, strangely, powerfully and sometimes erratically mingles the motifs of romance and hate, while it deals with a vaguer issue of retribution and its effect on the central male figure in its plot.
 Put this altogether [sic] and you have a feature that is, at least, arresting and different, and that may be recommended on that account.
 However, it has the fault that it sometimes carries less conviction than it should have. ...
 The ending is what lets the picture down, because it doesn't seem a practical solution.
 Ayres, with apparent evidence to free him from a murder charge, in wild desperation starts to shoot it out with Mexican police who are stalking him and then surrenders.
-A kind of miracle has happened lo bring this about.
+A kind of miracle has happened to bring this about.
 When the law takes over you are not too sure of his fate.Reviewing the film for The New York Times, critic Howard H. Thompson wrote: "At least the clean-cut title of ...
 'The Capture' is on the credit side.
 So are some quietly effective Mexican backgrounds.
-That's about a it.
-The first independent production of Niven Busch, a man who has a way with a typewriter, is a static, pretentious little Western, full of high-sounding talk. short on action and signifying exactly nothing.
+That's about it.
+The first independent production of Niven Busch, a man who has a way with a typewriter, is a static, pretentious little Western, full of high-sounding talk, short on action and signifying exactly nothing.
 But it tries hard."

 Variety offered a generally favorable review, writing: "The Capture is an offbeat drama, with psychological overtones, that plays off against the raw and rugged background of Mexican locales.
 Picture kicks off with a wallop ...
 Ayres and Teresa Wright are very capable in the lead characters, adding to the general realism given the story because of the locales used.
 One of the interesting touches to the film is the incidental native music hauntingly spotted with the appearance of a blind guitar player."